littleraskol/Government-Variety-Pack/lrsk-gov-var/README.txt

 Workers' Councils (Egalitarian, no Business Lobby) - Trade unions, democratic workplaces, and cooperatives are a vital part of civil society and an integral part of government. (-10% building and ship construction time)

-Supremacist Demagoguery (Dictatorship or Democracy, not Xenophile and not Egalitarian) - The government manipulates the population with saber rattling rhetoric and appeals to common prejudices and fears. (+10% rivalry influence gain, +20% army morale damage)
+Supremacist Demagoguery (Not Xenophile and not Egalitarian, not Fanatic Purifiers) - The government manipulates the population with saber rattling rhetoric and appeals to common prejudices and fears. (+10% rivalry influence gain, +20% army morale damage)

 Enlightened Liberalism (Not Spiritualist, not Fanatic Authoritarian) - This society values personal property rights, individual enterprise, advancing knowledge, and technical innovation.
 A culture for true captains of industry. (-20% research and mining station cost)